 - Sharing the model is necessary to improving circumstances for all of the 2.1 million “Dreamers” across the United States.
 Increased financial support can help us better respond to requests from dozens of universities who have asked for our leadership in replicating the Berkeley model on other campuses.

 - Legal support services help eligible students take legal steps necessary for employment authorization so they can engage in research, internships, and work opportunities — a crucial piece of the Berkeley promise.

-- Mental health services are an essential component of survival for Dreamers coping with specific mental health challenges resulting from years of living on the margins, or from unexpectedly learning of their undocumented status only upon applying to college.
+- Mental health services are an essential component of survival for undocumented students coping with specific mental health challenges resulting from years of living on the margins, or from unexpectedly learning of their undocumented status only upon applying to college.

-- Scholarships give much-needed financial resources to Dreamers who might not otherwise have the financial means to stay in school.
-Private gifts allow us to grant funds large and small to Dreamers like Kiki Vo ’14, who is majoring in social welfare and plans to earn advanced degrees after she graduates so she can give back to her community as a clinical social worker.
+- Scholarships give much-needed financial resources to undocumented students who might not otherwise have the financial means to stay in school.
+Private gifts allow us to grant funds large and small to undocumented students like Kiki Vo ’14, who is majoring in social welfare and plans to earn advanced degrees after she graduates so she can give back to her community as a clinical social worker.